ardra04/Online-SeatBooking-System-Using-SpringBoot-and-React/README.md

 # Online-SeatBooking-System-Using-SpringBoot-and-React
-The project uses React as Front-End .
+The project uses React as Front-End.

 Backend is done on Spring-Boot.

 The database , used for this project is Postgresql.

 # Tools Used
 Intelij

 Eclipse

 VS code

 Postgresql

 Postman